Top 11 Best Soccer Recovery Techniques Worth your Time

-Check out this post to get a better understanding of what I am talking about; the truth about Recovery.
+Real recovery comes from improving your tolerance to stress, mitochondrial function, circadian rhythm, and fascial health.
 This blog will cover the best recovery strategies that are actually worth your time and money and these are the only things you need for optimal recovery.
-Anything else is extra and unnecessary.
+Anything else is extra andunnecessary.

 Rest Days

-One of the most important parts of optimal recovery for all athletes is having at least one full rest day a week, which is as equally important as your training sessions.
-Soccer players cannot be training with 100% effort every single day because this can lead to burnout and overtraining.
+One of the most important parts of optimal recovery for all athletes is having at least one full rest day a week, which just as important as your training sessions.
+Soccer players can’t train with 100% effort every single day of the week because this can lead to burnout and overtraining.

 All players already know that nutrition and hydration are very important for optimal recovery and performance.
 As mentioned previously, with so much information out there on this topic it may be hard to know which information to follow which is why I recommend checking out the following blogs for more in-depth explanations.